 - National Army Museum.
 Dip yourself in the past of the British Armed Forces in five galleries chock-full of peculiar objects.
-The goal of the museum is collecting, preserving, and exhibiting objects and records related to the British Army, as well as encouraging research into their past and traditions.
+The goal of the museum is to collect, preserve, and exhibit objects and records related to the British Army, as well as to encourage research into their past and traditions.

 - National Maritime Museum.
 You’ll find everything from ancient maps through epic sea battles to investigative expeditions in the National Maritime Museum in Greenwich.
 The historical building – in the form of a ship – hosts artifacts of the epic stories which have shaped our world today.